Kars07/SwiftFunds/swiftfund_frontend/README.md

 # SwiftFund Frontend

 This is the frontend for the SwiftFund application, a decentralized platform for peer-to-peer lending and borrowing built on the Cardano blockchain.
-The frontend is developed using **React** , with **TailwindCSS** for styling.
+The frontend is developed using **React** and  **vite** with **TailwindCSS** for styling.

 ---